neithernut/dr.w.falls/doc/design/ServerClient.md

 The latter will affect only a single player.
 At the same time, we must ensure no values are lost.
 Especially the need to preserve all values rules out using a watch channel for this purpose.
-Hence, we do make use of direct channels in this instance.
-These will be included in the perquisite data for the round, together with the prepared field, tick duration and seeded PRNG.
+In fact, any kind of channel may be unsuitable since we will never wait for the availability of a value.
+Rather, we'll use a queuing data structure behind a mutex for each player.
+Handles for these will be included in the perquisite data for the round, together with the prepared field, tick duration and seeded PRNG.

 The item type for the game state update channel will be